 Anaconda was, and is still, a small town laid out in a narrow valley.
 7th Street was the second to last street running along the hills on the far side of town in this Google Earth image.

 But in 1928, the Rockefellers were pumping and dumping Anaconda Copper's shares, causing its stock price to jump wildly, wiping out many small investors in the process.
 The market crashed the next year and copper prices fell and Anaconda laid off much of its workforce.
 Burtt's hours and pay were cut back and cut back.
 He and a friend tried to start a miniature golf course to make ends meet.

-Burtt and Lois stayed in Butte through the early years of the Great Depression.
-Their second child, Roger, was born there in 1930.
-In 1932 or 1933 Burtt moved the family to Spokane, where he had found work at the Federal Land Bank.
+Burtt and Lois stayed in Anaconda through the early years of the Great Depression.
+Their second child, Roger, was born in Butte in 1930 (Anaconda didn't have a hospital in those days).
+In 1934 Burtt moved the family to Spokane, where he had found work at the Federal Land Bank.
 Spokane was the largest city near Butte in those days.

 The second floor window was Russell and Roger's room.

 Lizzie, Burtt's mother, lived with the family on Atlantic Street.
 The house only had a half bath upstairs and a full bath downstairs, so it was tight.
 Lizzie eventually fell ill and a hospital bed was moved into Russell and Roger's room while they moved into her room for the last few months of her life.

 "She was nice to us," Roger recalled in January, 2008.
 "She was a frontier type person with fairly rough language, not profane, but not delicate."

 Roger remembers that he was home when she died.
 The boys moved back into their old room after that.

 Sometime after Lizzie died, the family moved to 1910 East 18th Street.